 When you factor in the additional length added by your pillows (a standard pillow is 18 inches by 26 inches), taller sleepers may find their feet hanging off the end of a regular twin mattress.

 If cost is your primary concern, you’ll love the cozy prices of twin and twin XL mattresses.
-Our most affordable mattress, the Casper Element, starts at $495 for a twin and $545 for a twin XL, while our most luxurious line, the Wave Hybrid, starts at $1,795 for a twin and $2,395 for a twin XL.
+Our most affordable mattress, The Casper, starts at $595 for a twin and $695 for a twin XL, while our most luxurious line, the Wave Hybrid, starts at $2,395 for a twin XL.